kubesphere/website/content/en/docs/installing-on-kubernetes/_index.md

 ---
-title: "Installing KubeSphere on Kubernetes"
+title: "Installing on Kubernetes"
-description: "Help you to better understand KubeSphere with detailed graphics and contents"
+description: "Demonstrate how to install KubeSphere on Kubernetes either hosted on cloud or on-premises."
 layout: "single"

-linkTitle: "Installing KubeSphere on Kubernetes"
+linkTitle: "Installing on Kubernetes"
 weight: 2500

 icon: "/images/docs/docs.svg"